opensearch-project/documentation-website/_integrations/index.md

 ---

-## Using OpenSearch Integrations
+## Using Integrations

-OpenSearch Integrations can be installed directly from the [default catalog](https://github.com/opensearch-project/opensearch-catalog/blob/main/docs/integrations/Release.md) shipped with every OpenSearch release.
-Additionally, integrations can be manually loaded and updated using the **Dashboards Management** console.
+**Integrations** can be installed directly from the [default catalog](https://github.com/opensearch-project/opensearch-catalog/blob/main/docs/integrations/Release.md) shipped with every OpenSearch release.
+Additionally, **Integrations** can be manually loaded and updated using the **Dashboards Management** console.

-### Installing an integration
+### Installing integrations

-If no integration is installed, then you are prompted to install one through the **Integrations** interface.
-The **Available** dialog window lists supported integrations from the default catalog.
-This window is shown in the following image.
+If no integration is installed, then you are prompted to install one.
+Go to **Integrations** > **Available** to view the supported integrations available from the default catalog.
+This feature is shown in the following image.

 ![]({{site.url}}{{site.baseurl}}/images/integrations/empty-installed-integrations.png)

-To add an integration, select the desired prepackaged assets.
-OpenSearch Integrations offers the following options: **Add** or **Try it**.
-The following image shows the **Try it** flow.
+To add an integration, select the desired prepackaged asset. **Integrations** offers the following options: **Add** or **Try it**.
+You can choose **Add** to add or configure a new data integration by selecting a prepackaged integration asset.
+You can choose **Try it** to to test or explore the integration before fully adding it.
+This feature is shown in the following image.

 ![integrations-observability-catalog.png](/images/integrations/integrations-observability-catalog.png)

-The **Available** dialog window allows you to filter the list of integrations using the **Categories** dropdown menu, as shown in the following image.
+On the **Available** page, select the **Categories** dropdown menu to filter the list of integrations.
+This feature is shown in the following image.

 ![cloud-integrations-filter.png]({{site.url}}{{site.baseurl}}/images/integrations/cloud-integrations-filter.png)

-The following example shows you how to navigate and explore the [default catalog](https://github.com/opensearch-project/opensearch-catalog/blob/main/docs/integrations/Release.md) and select the appropriate resources for your system:
+To try out the prepackaged integration assets, follow these steps:

-1. On the **Integrations** page, select **NginX Dashboard**.
+1. On the **Integrations** page, select **Nginx**.
   ![]({{site.url}}{{site.baseurl}}/images/integrations/nginx-integration.png)

 2. Select the **Try it** button. _The Try it flow automatically creates a sample index template, adds sample data to the template, and then creates the integration based on that data._

-3. View the asset list and select a dashboard asset.
+3. Select an asset from the **Asset List**.
+Assets include dashboards, index patterns, and visualizations.
   ![]({{site.url}}{{site.baseurl}}/images/integrations/nginx-installed-integration-assets.png)

 4. Preview the data visualizations and sample data details.
   ![]({{site.url}}{{site.baseurl}}/images/integrations/nginx-integration-dashboard.png)

-### Loading new integrations
+### Loading custom integrations

-To load a new integration not included in the default catalog, download it from the [catalog repository](https://github.com/opensearch-project/opensearch-catalog/blob/main/docs/integrations/Release.md), navigate to **Dashboards Management**, and import the new integration.

-Use the following steps to download and install a new release or updated integration version from the catalog page to the OpenSearch available integration:
+To load a custom integration, follow these steps:

-1. Download a new integration artifact from the [catalog repository](https://github.com/opensearch-project/opensearch-catalog/blob/main/docs/integrations/Release.md).
+1. Download an integration artifact from the [catalog repository](https://github.com/opensearch-project/opensearch-catalog/blob/main/docs/integrations/Release.md).
+An example of this step is shown in the following image.
    ![]({{site.url}}{{site.baseurl}}/images/integrations/integration-catalog-release-page.png)

 2. Go to **Dashboards Management** > **Saved objects**.
+An example of this step is shown in the following image.
   ![]({{site.url}}{{site.baseurl}}/images/integrations/import-saved-objects.png)

-3. Select **Import** in the upper-right corner to load your new integration artifact (a file with an .ndjson extension).
+3. Select **Import** on the upper-right toolbar menu and navigate to the folder where you saved the integration artifact.
+The file explorer window should open automatically.
+Choose the file (a file with an .ndjson extension).
+An example of this step is shown in the following image.
   ![]({{site.url}}{{site.baseurl}}/images/integrations/integration-import-file.png)

-4. Open the loaded integration template.
+4. Select the object you uploaded.
+An example of this step is shown in the following image.
   ![]({{site.url}}{{site.baseurl}}/images/integrations/select-uploaded-integration.png)

 ---